shanks-20million/ComfyUI-Connect/README.md

 }
 ```

+> Images will be cached and not downloaded/rewritten if the filename already exists.

 You can also bypass node by passing the `false` value instead of an object, it will bypass it like the `!bypass` annotation :

 ```json